-Making Rights Reality is a program at the South Eastern Centre Against Sexual Assault and Family Violence (SECASA) that provides extra help to adults and children with a disability who have experienced sexual assault or family violence.
+Making Rights Reality is a program at South Eastern Centre Against Sexual Assault and Family Violence (SECASA) that provides extra help to adults and children with a disability who have experienced sexual assault or family violence.
 The program aims to make sure people with disabilities have equal access to counselling, the criminal justice system, and the Victims of Crime Assistance Tribunal, and is available across all SECASA sites.

 Adaptations and adjustments to meet access requirements, including use of easy read materials, consideration of sensory requirements, inclusion of preferred communication support, timing of sessions, outreach or telehealth appointments as needed, longer or shorter sessions, flexible therapeutic approaches, and work with supports and systems, including NDIS.